-I HATE that the dog hunters often times “stalk” other hunters, like baiters and start their dogs off of their baits that they have spent months establishing……I HATE that in the dog community that poaching is some what of a accepted practice.
-They cut teeth and claws and harvest gall bladders to pay for their dog care and feed and leave the rest of the bear in the woods to rot…..I HATE that these dog hunters will purposely run their old dogs, or dogs that are not good hunters into wolf territory to get them killed.
+I HATE that the dog hunters oftentimes “stalk” other hunters, like baiters, and start their dogs off of their baits that they have spent months establishing……I HATE that in the dog community that poaching is somewhat of accepted practice.
+They cut teeth and claws and harvest gallbladders to pay for their dog’s care and feed and leave the rest of the bear in the woods to rot…..I HATE that these dog hunters will purposely run their old dogs, or dogs that are not good hunters into wolf territory to get them killed.
 Then of course they get paid by the state for a “useless” dog…..

-OH I forgot to mention something I personally witnessed while hound hunting in the U.P, not even any form of respect for their dogs…One dog had a stick jam in it’s eye during the chase.
-Popped the eyeball more or less, and was shot right there on the road and thrown in the ditch because “didn’t want to pay vet bills.”
+OH, I forgot to mention something I personally witnessed while hound hunting in the U.P, not even any form of respect for their dogs…One dog had a stick jam in its eye during the chase.
+Popped the eyeball more or less, and was shot right there on the road and thrown in the ditch because they “didn’t want to pay vet bills.”